mr-Arturio/Incredible_Playgroup_Finder/README.md

 - apply colors for playgroupcard
 - fix bugs, position and margins
 -  reducing sensitivity to accidental touches senAddToCalendar element by wrapping it in <button>
+- get redirected to playgroup cards after pressing the button ShowTodays...

 ### Future Development